LocationToronto, ON, Canada

 Structural EngineeringLMS Engineering

-From the architect.
+Text description provided by the architects.
 These live-work townhouses are the first of two small developments on a quiet street in the neighbourhood of Riverdale, in the South of Toronto.
 The development consists of five two-bedroom units, each with a mezzanine studio, a large recreational room, and an interior garden.

 Each of the five townhouses is organized around two voids formed by a stairwell and a lightwell.
 The lightwells offset the building’s depth by allowing daylight to penetrate deep into the interior of each unit.
 Because of their generous lighting, they also provide the opportunity to grow private gardens and cultivate lush greenery.
 Working in conjunction, the voids divide each townhouse into two halves linked by a small bridge.
 This arrangement generates a variety of distinct spaces and relationships which stand in stark contrast to the rigid plans of conventional townhouses.